 - Permission to Walk Home – For students to walk home alone, the Amilia Walk Home Permission Form must be filled out during registration.
 Otherwise, the student must be picked up from the program or camp by an approved parent/guardian or alternate pickup.

 - Timeliness – Students are expected to be dropped off on-time and picked up on-time.
-Continued failure to drop off or pick up students on-time will result in an extra charge or removal from the program or camp.
+Repeated late drop offs or pick ups will result in an extra charge or removal from the program or camp as we must follow a strict and structured timeline.

 - Program Drop-off – Students must be dropped off at the program doors by an adult and attendance will be taken by the instructor.